tortiz7/microblog_VPC_deployment/README.md

 **The Application Server EC2**
 1. Go back to the EC2 services page in AWS and click "Launch Instance" to create our third EC2.
-2. Name the EC2 "Application_Server" and select "Ubuntu" as the OS Image.
+2. Name the EC2 `Application_Server` and select "Ubuntu" as the OS Image.
 3. Select a t3.micro as the instance type.
 4. We will create a new Key Pair for this instance.
 Ensure you save the `.pem` file that is downloaded upon creation in a safe place, as we will need it later!
 5. In "Network Settings", select the VPC we configured in Step 1 for this EC2.